ElaXan/YuukiProxy/README.md

 ### Error
 * If not show menu for Playing PS.
 Check for new Patch in [release](https://github.com/ElaXan/YuukiProxy/releases)

-* If you have problem like "Failed to Extract il2cpp" maybe have problem with your Data Genshin Impact.
-You can try re download for data, if still like that.
-So high chance your Device is not support
+* If you have problem like "Failed to Extract il2cpp".
+Please send log for i can see where the Error using "logcat"

 * For Termux method\
 Go to [AnimeGamePatch](https://github.com/ElaXan/AnimeGamePatch)